EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 ![Options Panel](./images/options-panel.jpg)

 This section shows various actions against currently selected cluster.
-Following are the various options in it:
+Following are the options in it:

 - **Cluster Icon:** ![Cluster Icon](./images/options-panel-cluster-icon.jpg) Logo of the selected cluster type.
 It can be MicroK8s or Minikube logo.